siggame/blog/_posts/2015-04-13-MegaMiner-AI-15-Pharaoh.md

 not five, 3.
 Three is the most people that can be on a team.
 To top it off, for each team member that is a member of Missouri S&T's ACM chapter the team will receive a $4 discount.

 Wanna join Missouri S&T ACM?
-Check out this [website](http://acmvm1.srv.mst.edu/acm-wordpress/).
+Check out their [website](http://acm.mst.edu/).

 The Prizes
 -----------